panosl/django-currencies/README.md

 The updatecurrencies management command will update all your currencies against the rates returned by openexchangerates.org.
 Any missing currency will be left untouched.

+The updatecurrencysymbols command will add the currency symbol (if missing) to each currency present.
+Make sure that your symbol and name columns are set to UTF-8.

 Source Code
 -----------